manishganta/Task-09012019/README.md

 # Task-09012019
-Angular project with Gulp and continuous dev
+Angular project with Gulp and continuous deploy